Morisset/NEBULATOM-tools/What2install_Starlight/README.md

     cp NEBULATOM-tools/Starlight_data/* ~/Downloads/starlight/

 From a terminal, go to the directory where you have downloaded the files above, e.g.

     cd ~/Downloads/starlight/

-Untar the Starlight distribution (this will create a directory named STARLIGHTv04/):
+Untar the STARLIGHT distribution (this will create a directory named STARLIGHTv04/):

     tar xvfj StarlightChains_v04.Distrib.tar.bz2